splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

      - The full path to the JAR file provided by the installer.
      -  Yes
    * - ``service_name``
      - Optional override for the service name that is generated by the shared object before Java startup.
-By default, this line is commented out, but can be uncommented to override the generated name.
-If this parameter is set, all instrumented Java applications on the host have their service name set using the  ``OTEL_SERVICE_NAME`` environment variable.
+By default, this line is commented out, but you can uncomment it to override the generated name.
+If you set this parameter, all instrumented Java applications on the host have their service name set using the  ``OTEL_SERVICE_NAME`` environment variable.
      - No
    * - ``resource_attributes``
      - Contains a list of name-value pairs, separated by ``=s``, that the shared object sets to the ``RESOURCE_ATTRIBUTES`` environment variable.
 The ``RESOURCE_ATTRIBUTES`` environment variable is then picked up by the Java instrumentation JAR file.
 The installer script sets this to something like ``resource_attributes=deployment.environment=test``, which defines the deployment environment.